skip to Main Content

 Traditional patterns of Japan

-Students learn about traditional Japanese patterns and the meanings attached to them.
+Students learn about traditional Japanese dye, patterns, and the meanings attached to them.
 They will then explore the contemporary use of traditional patterns in daily life.
+In the hands-on session, they will dye white cloth provided using basic shiborizome, a Japanese tie-dye technique.

 [Suitable for: Secondary]